cristianoRot/Ares-backend/README.md

 **POST** `/admin/users`

-Get all users with their Firebase Auth data and Firestore profiles.
+Get all users with their Firebase Auth data only (no Firestore profiles).

 **Authentication Required:** Admin only (requires email and password in request body)